Data Protection Policy

 d) understanding, and implementing as necessary, the College’s accountability obligations (see Annex) under data protection law; and

 e) the publication of data protection statements outlining the details of its personal data processing in a clear and transparent manner.
-These are available here.
+The data protection statements are available to read on our website.

 7. The College shall appoint a statutory data protection officer, who will be responsible for: